engintron/engintron/README.md

 ==
+### When you may not be able to use Engintron (or at least not use it "out-of-the-box")
+Engintron installs Nginx as a reverse caching proxy in front of your Apache server.
+Think of it as your little CDN packed inside your cPanel server.
+This greatly speeds up your site and lowers resource consumption on your server.

+But there is one specific drawback to using Nginx in reverse caching proxy mode, the way it's installed by default via Engintron: it does work at all with user generated content in your site's frontend, or at least without modifying Nginx's rules for your domain.
+When you got users that login in the frontend and are able to browse user-specific content or upload/generate their own content, you need to write additional Nginx rules to make sure you exclude these users pages (e.g. the login/logout pages, the user's dashboard etc.).
+Additionally you need to setup cookie-based rules so that Nginx "understands" when a user is logged in and therefore does not cache the page output.
+This way, the user pages are not cached and your users can interact with your site as they did before you installed Engintron.

+Please note that we do already have 2 generic exlusion rules for the backend interface of Joomla and WordPress, built right into Engintron's installation process.
+But as you can understand, we cannot include such rules for any CMS that can be installed in cPanel.
+But since Engintron is open source, you can easily hack the vhost generation functions and add your own rules.

+==
 ### Roadmap - What next?
 The next update of Engintron (v2) will feature a massively overhauled design.
 One that will possibly make Engintron your cPanel dashboard page.
 ![Engintron v2](http://i.imgur.com/8C5wfqk.png)